jobuTupak/jobuTupak/WRITE UP CTF 1.md

 ![Image_Alt](https://github.com/jobuTupak/jobuTupak/blob/3770e6c85da7fd32274d13a7d5f86faab0c4862f/ctf%201%20c.png)

-I just need to decode using base64 and copy the answer and put it back into the auto decode over and over again.
+I just need to decode using base64 with cyberchef website as the tool and copy the answer and put it back into the auto decode over and over again.
 I see some changes, almost there.

 ![Image_Alt](https://github.com/jobuTupak/jobuTupak/blob/cfa66e262c568b0d2df535fae18c485967fbaa73/ctf%201%20binggo.png)